hazelcast/hazelcast-jet-reference-manual/docs/090_Under_the_Hood/020_How_Infinite_Stream_Processing_Works_In_Jet.md

 At regular intervals, Jet raises a global flag that says "it's time for another snapshot".
-All processors belonging to source vertices observe the flag, create a checkpoint on their source, and emit a barrier item to the downstream processors.
+All processors belonging to source vertices observe the flag, create a checkpoint on their source, and emit a barrier item to the downstream processors and resumes processing.

 As the barrier item reaches a processor, it stops what it's doing and emits its state to the snapshot storage.
 Once complete, it forwards the barrier item to its downstream processors.

-A processor in a vertex that has more than one inbound edge must coordinate the barrier items from all edges.
+Due to parallelism, in most cases a processor receives data from more than one upstream processor.
+It will receive the barrier item from each of them at separate times, but it must start taking a snapshot at a single point in time.
 There are two approaches it can take, as explained below.

 ### Exactly-Once Snapshotting

-With _exactly-once_ configured, as soon as the processor gets a barrier item in an input stream, it must stop consuming it until it gets the barrier in all the streams:
+With _exactly-once_ configured, as soon as the processor gets a barrier item in any input stream (from any upstream processor), it must stop consuming it until it gets the same barrier item in all the streams:

 <img alt="Exactly-once processing: received one barrier"
     src="../images/exactly-once-1.png"
     width="350"/>

-1. At the barrier on edge X, but not Y. Must not accept any more X items.
+1. At the barrier in stream X, but not Y. Must not accept any more X items.

 <br>
 <br>